 2. Enhance the workcampers’ understanding of the challenges and difficulties physically challenged individuals may encounter in their daily lives

-3. Clarify possible misunderstandings workcampers may have towards the physically challenged individuals
+3. Clarify possible misunderstandings workcampers may have towards physically challenged individuals

-4. Promote the idea of a barrier-free environment where barriers such as physical differences does not limit one’s potential and ability to work and participate in social or recreational activities
+4. Promote the idea of a barrier-free environment where physical differences do not limit one’s potential and ability to participate in social or recreational activities

 1. Data collection about barrier-free facilities in community

-2. Preparation and Participation of social inclusion activities
+2. Preparation and articipation of social inclusion activities

 3. Assistance to campsite activities